ronbarrantes/28-todo-app/README.md

 ## Feature Tasks
-Create the following components and structure them according to the following diagram.
+the following components and structure them according to the following diagram.
 ```
 App
   Landing
   Dashboard
-    NoteCreateForm
+    NoteForm
     NoteList
       Noteitem
 ```